giu176/GPTi84-Companion/README.md

 - **Calc -> Pico**: Z80 program (`CHAT.z80`) calls `_SendVarCmd` for
   Str1 (text) and Str2 (math).
-The Pico's listen loop receives them via the standard RTS/CTS/DATA flow.
+The Pico's listen loop receives them via the standard RTS/CTS/DATA flow
 - **Pico -> Calc**: PC-master push of Str3..Str9, Str0 (reply pages),
   followed by real var N (page count).
 The calc must be at the home screen for the OS's idle silent-link receive to accept these.
-The asm exits cleanly so the deck is parked there before the push starts.
+The asm exits cleanly so the deck is parked there before the push starts

 there is a settle delay (`SETTLE_MS` in `src/bridge.py`, default 600ms) between pushes: the OS needs wallclock to rearm the idle silent-link